 Founded by Eva Pfannes and Sylvain Hartenberg in 2003, OOZE

-is based in Rotterdam, and works internationally for municipalities, property developers, arts and cultural institutions and private clients.
+is based in Rotterdam, and works internationally for governments, property developers, arts and cultural institutions and private clients.

 believes that space is subjective.
 All our projects allow users to appropriate a space, and use it as a tool to transform their culture of living.
 Our thinking is always holistic and strategic, generating out of the box ideas and surprising solutions to persistent and complex spatial problems.
 Our approach is collaborative and open-minded, using design to bring together stakeholders from top down and bottom-up, encouraging the co-evolution of ideas.

 This approach is applied to urgent challenges in - among others - the water and agricultural sectors.
 At present, OOZE